Skip to Content

 The experience so wounded and terrified me, I could hardly wait to flee Mexico.
 I had nightmares about dying and having to remain in the halls of the dead with those propped and wired bodies.
 In order to purge my terror, instantly, I wrote ‘The Next in Line.’

-Visiting the Museo de las Momias de Guanajuato (the Spanish name for the musuem) is one of the top things to do in Guanajuato.
+Visiting El Museo de Las Momias de Guanajuato (the Spanish name for the museum) is one of the top things to do in Guanajuato.

 We have to remember, though, that death in the Mexican culture is viewed differently than it is by North Americans and Europeans.
-Consider the Day of the Dead holiday, where death is embraced and celebrated as part of life.
+Take Mexico’s Day of the Dead holiday, where death is embraced and celebrated as part of life.

 Certainly, this extraordinary mummy exhibit gives pause for reflection.